taylor-allen/journaling-app/README.md

-# [Journaling App] - AI-Powered Journaling Web App
+# MindFrame - AI-Powered Journaling Web App

 A secure, privacy-focused journaling application built with React, TailwindCSS, Flask, and MongoDB.
-[Journaling App] helps users reflect on their thoughts and emotions with AI-powered insights and mood tracking capabilities.
+MindFrame helps users reflect on their thoughts and emotions with AI-powered insights and mood tracking capabilities.

 ## 🌟 Features